HoyLab-Rowan/pyRUQT/README.md

 Most recent changes:

 (12/23/2025): Improved PBC calculator for NEGF-DFT calculations.
 New run_pyRUQT.py example script which can be used to access all pyRUQT calculations.
 All other examples are outdated and moved to Old_Examples.
 We recommend using the run_pyRUQT.py for all pyRUQT calculations.
-Check out our youtube channel for tutorials on how to use pyRUQT: https://www.youtube.com/@hoyresearchgroup
+Check out our YouTube channel for tutorials on how to use pyRUQT for charge transport calculations: https://www.youtube.com/@hoyresearchgroup

 (12/4/2025): Added support for changing DF auxbasis, charge, and spin for pyscf calculations.